-We are looking for volunteers and accepting nominations (self-nominations welcome!).
+We are looking for volunteers, and we are accepting nominations (self-nominations are welcome as well).

-Volunteer / NominateRAID solicits submissions on all aspects of computer security, including but not limited to:
+If interested, please fill in this formRAID solicits submissions on all aspects of computer security, including but not limited to:

-More information is available at https://raid2026.sptagelab.org.
+More information is available at https://raid2026.org/.

-Get IEEE Template Submit Paper (TBD Link)
+Get LNCS Template Submit Paper

 Note: Reviewers are not required to read the appendices or any supplementary material.
-Authors should not change the font or the margins of the IEEE format.
+Authors should not change the font or the margins of the LNCS format.
 Submissions not following the required format may be rejected without review.

 Anonymization: Papers must be properly anonymized—author names/affiliations must not appear, refer to your own prior work in third person, avoid titles matching public technical reports, and anonymize bibliographies appropriately.
 Papers not properly anonymized may be rejected without review.